sferes2/sferes2/README.md

 - Mouret, Jean-Baptiste, and Jeff Clune.
 "Illuminating search spaces by mapping elites." arXiv preprint arXiv:1504.04909 (2015).
 - Tarapore, Danesh, and Jean-Baptiste Mouret.
 "Evolvability signatures of generative encodings: beyond standard performance benchmarks."
 Information Sciences (2015).
 - Nguyen, A., Yosinski, J. and Clune, J..
 "Deep neural networks are easily fooled: High confidence predictions for unrecognizable images."
 Computer Vision and Pattern Recognition (CVPR), 2015 IEEE Conference on.
 IEEE, 2015.
 - Bernard, A., André, J.B. and Bredeche, N., 2015.
 Evolution of Cooperation in Evolutionary Robotics: the Tradeoff between Evolvability and Efficiency.
-In Proceedings of the European Converence on Artificial Life 2015 (pp. 195-502).
+In Proceedings of the European Conference on Artificial Life 2015 (pp. 195-502).

 ### 2014
 -  Doncieux, S. (2014).
 Knowledge Extraction from Learning Traces in Continuous Domains.
 AAAI 2014 fall Symposium ''Knowledge, Skill, and Behavior Transfer in Autonomous Robots''.
 Pages 1-8.